openutm/deployment/system-architecture-env-file-documentation.md

 - `POSTGRES_USER`: This is the username for the PostgreSQL database used by Blender.
 Ensure that this username is correct and has the necessary permissions.
 - `POSTGRES_PASSWORD`: This is the password for the PostgreSQL database used by Blender.
 Ensure that this password is strong and secure.
 - `POSTGRES_DB`: This variable specifies the name of the PostgreSQL database used by Blender.
 Ensure that this database exists and is accessible.
+- `ENABLE_CONFORMANCE_MONITORING`: This variable enables or disables conformance monitoring tasks for Blender
+- `USSP_NETWORK_ENABLED`: This variable controls whether Flight Blender runs by itself or is connected to a DSS e.g. interuss/dss system to share operational intents.

 ## Spotlight Environment File
 Use the [template](env.examples/.spotlight.env.example) to fill in your values.